jawi-mnh48/jawifont/README.md

 The website theme is temporarily [Midnight](https://github.com/mattgraham/midnight) by [mattgraham](https://mobile.twitter.com/mattgraham) available under MIT.

-All other contents in the repository and corresponding website are released under The MIT License.
+All other contents in the repository and corresponding website generated from the repository are released under The MIT License.